brandonzane/kuzimba-nft/README.md

-This is an Anime site inspired by the Disney Plus streaming platform.
-I built it using React, Redux, Firebase and Styled components.
+This is an NFT marketplace, built to host and sell NFTs on the ethereum network.
+With fully functioning purchasing capabilities.

 <p align="center">
   <img src="/assets/Kuzimba NFT.png" />